STEMLab/3DINV/Cesium/js/README.md

 # JavaScript files for Indoor Viewer in Cesium

 This briefly describe the main functions to make it easier for you to use.</br>
-A detailed description of each module can be found in the library of [the demo site](https://tntweb.herokuapp.com/) or [our git hub lib page](https://github.com/STEMLab/3DINV).
+A detailed description of each module can be found in the library of [the demo site](https://tntweb.herokuapp.com/) or comments on source code.

 ## Objects
 Newly defined objects for development usability of project.